-Bella rang from rehab, asked, ‘mum, will you come and meet my care worker.’
+Laura rang from rehab to ask, ‘Mum, will you come and meet my care worker?’

-Off I went on the long journey, mid-week to have a meeting, with her care worker, at the rehabilitation house.
+Off I went on the long journey mid-week to have a meeting with Laura’s care worker at the rehabilitation house.

-Bella was happy to have this get-together, happy to have this attention.
+Laura was happy to have this get-together, happy to have this attention.
 We sat in a private room, the three of us.
-‘Bella’s doing very well,’ I was told, ‘is there anything I would like to add.’
+‘Laura’s doing very well,’ I was told.
+‘Is there anything you would like to add?’

 Yes there was.
 ‘I want my daughter back, as a family we deserve that.’

-I said, I had been a supportive and loving mother to her, and would do anything to have her back, the way she used to be, before, The Big I Am, before alcohol, before drugs, stole her away from me.
-A tear fell on my cheek, rolled to the corner of my mouth, I tasted the salt, concentrated hard on ‘pulling myself together’.
+I had been a supportive and loving mother to Laura and would do anything to have her back the way she used to be before The Big I Am, before alcohol, before drugs stole her away from me.
+A tear fell on my cheek and rolled to the corner of my mouth.
+I tasted the salt, concentrated hard on pulling myself together.

-Care worker and I alone, in the room.
-‘You know, Bella does love you, she loves you a lot,’ the care worker said.
+The care worker and I were alone, in the room.
+‘You know, Laura does love you … she loves you a lot,’ the care worker said.

-All the love, care and attention, all the fun times, good holidays, the inclusion in everything we did as a family, the support I gave her, what child would not love a mother, such as I?
+All the love, care and attention, all the fun times, good holidays, the inclusion in everything we did as a family, the support I gave her, what child would not love a mother such as me?